-The duchy of Württemberg contributed its due contingent to the Reichsarmee (the Empire's Army) as part of this country forming part of the Empire's Swabian District.
-In addition its reigning duke Karl Eugen had arranged for a subsidies contract with France dating from 1752.
-The duke agreed to maintain an Auxiliary Corps of 6.000 men in 13 bataillons.
+The Duchy of Württemberg contributed its due contingent to the Reichsarmee (the Empire's Army) as part of this country forming part of the Empire's Swabian District.
+In addition its reigning Duke Karl Eugen had arranged for a subsidies contract with France dating from 1752.
+The duke agreed to maintain an Auxiliary Corps of 6,000 men in 13 battalions.
 In 1757 this force was now to assemble but only 3.000 men were yet under arms.
 Coercive recruiting had to fill the ranks with unwilling men.
 The protestant Württenbergers in fact favoured the Prussian cause as they regarded the Prussian king as the protector for the liberty of their religion within the Empire.
 Furthermore they regarded France as the Empire's true enemy.
 With their muster in Stuttgart and in presence of the French war commissioner the men revolted and the entire Werneck regiment dispersed.
 A granted general pardon as well as a French/Austrian agreement to attach the contingent to the Austrian army rather than the much hated French persuaded the deserters to return to their colours.
 The troops remained in French payment, though.
 Much delayed, it was send to Bohemia.
-The troops formed part of general Nadasdy's corps and took part in the capture of Schweidnitz, Silesia.
-On December 5, they were badly mauled in the battle of Leuthen.
-Frequent revolts, the high proportion of untrained men, and finally an exceptionally high rate of desertion made up for their rather poor performance during the 7YW.
+The troops formed part of General of Cavalry Nadasdy's Corps and took part in the capture of Schweidnitz in Silesia.
+On December 5, the contingent (then counting 5,174 men) was badly mauled in the Battle of Leuthen.
+After the retreat, the contingent could field only 2,924 men.
+Frequent revolts, the high proportion of untrained men, and finally an exceptionally high rate of desertion made up for their rather poor performance during the war.

-In 1758, and now personally commanded by duke Karl Eugen, it fought with the French army in Hesse under Soubise, where it took part in the battle of Lutterberg, October 10.
+In 1758, and now personally commanded by Duke Karl Eugen, the contingent fought with the French army in Hesse under the Prince de Soubise, where it took part in the Battle of Lutterberg on October 10.

-In 1759 it again was to join the French army.
-Its force was now increased to 12.000 men in 15 bataillons and 13 escadrons.
+In 1759, the contingent again was to join the French army.
+Its force was now increased to 12,000 men in 15 battalions and 13 squadrons.
 It assembled late on the French right within the territories of the diocese of Fulda.
-Here they fell victum to an Aliied raid on November 30, the so called action of Fulda.
+Here iy fell victim to an Allied raid on November 30, the so-called action of Fulda.

-In 1760 a new subsidies contract was now made with Austria.
-The contingent now formed part of the Reichsarmee and was augmented to 17 bataillons, 13 escadrons, Light Troops, and 20 heavy guns in addition to the regimental artillery.
+In 1760, a new subsidies contract was now made with Austria.
+The contingent now formed part of the Reichsarmee and was augmented to 17 battalions, 13 squadrons, light troops, and 20 heavy guns in addition to the regimental artillery.

 In 1761 and 1762 the Württembergers did not take part in the campaigns, aside from their regular Reichskontingent.
-The duke was unable to arrange for another profitable contract with France or Austria as a result of their shortage of financial recourses with the final campaigns of the 7YW.
+The duke was unable to arrange for another profitable contract with France or Austria as a result of their shortage of financial resources during the final campaigns of the Seven Years' War.